sakamies/vocabs/README.md

 Issues, forks and all manner of feedback welcome!
 If you improve the code and send a pull request, please try to keep the code boneheadedly simple and understandable.

-(For a quick conversation, tweet to [@sakamies](http://twitter.com/sakamies))

 ## Making new vocabs

 First off, fork the repo.
 Then copy the template.vocab folder in /vocabs and name it according to the language you'd like to make a vocab for.
 You can of course host it by yourself, but I would appreciate a pull request for a new vocabulary, so they could all be in the same place.

-Run `grunt watch` to get automatic scss & haml parsing and livereload going.
-You'll need a server with php to run the app. `php -S localhost:8000` is fine for local development.

 ### Vocabulary definition